 READ: Guide To Monet’s Giverny

 To accommodate these works, a specially built basement gallery was added.
-It houses an exceptional overview of Monet’s work, from his early caricatures to his late works of the lily pond at his home in Giverny.
+The museum now houses an exceptional overview of Monet’s work, from his early caricatures to his late works of the lily pond at his home in Giverny.

 The museum has over 300 Monet paintings — the world’s largest single collection of Monet.
 It also houses some fantastic paintings by Renoir, Degas, Gaugin, Manet, and Berthe Morisot.